What is Intracept?

 How Well Does the Intracept Procedure Work?

 The effectiveness of Intracept has been well-documented in numerous clinical trials and studies.
 The results have shown a significant reduction in chronic lower back pain for patients who undergo the procedure, with many experiencing long-term relief.
 One study found that 80 percent of patients reported a sustained decrease in pain six months after receiving Intracept and that they would do the procedure again.
-However, it is important to note that other forms of radiofrequency ablation such as COOLIEF are considered equally effective.
-The right technology for you depends on your individual circumstances and is best discussed with your physician.
+The right technology for your pain depends on your individual root causes and circumstances and is best discussed with your physician.

 What Can I Expect When I Have Intracept?